 HEAR THE YEAR GAME

 Click here to take a historical audio journey through the ever-changing Brooklyn waterfront!
 Can you correctly piece together a visual timeline based on the soundscapes you hear?

-Check out our activity guide, created in celebration of the 137th anniversary of the Brooklyn Bridge in May.
-It includes a “parts of the bridge” video lesson, bridge building challenges, arts & writing prompts, and lots of great visuals.
+Check out our activity guide, created in celebration the Brooklyn Bridge’s anniversary on May 24.
+It includes a “parts of the bridge” matching activity, bridge building challenges, arts & writing prompts, and lots of great visuals.
 There is something for all ages!

 Dive deeper into human interactions with the waterfront by visiting a a few of our partner websites!

 - Brooklyn Waterfront History (created by Brooklyn Historical Society and Brooklyn Bridge Park)